Whether you’re a first time buyer

 - FHA Back to Work – Designed to help people who suffered through financial hardship qualify sooner for an FHA loan

 - FHA Streamline Refinance – existing FHA mortgage can be refinanced with reduced paper work and no appraisal

 - FHA Reverse Mortgage – designed to help senior citizens tap in to their home equity without a monthly loan payment

 The Veterans Administration (VA) works similar to FHA.
 They do not offer the mortgage loans but approve lenders to offer VA financing.
 People who have served in the military during wartime, peacetime and even just in the reserves can be eligible for the VA mortgage.
-This program will finance up to 100% of the purchase price, allowing the veteran to easily buy a home.
+The VA program has a no money down feature, allowing the veteran to easily buy a home.
 The credit requirements are quite lenient as long as the other eligibility requirements are met.

 Besides veterans that have served in the military it is also possible for the widows of veterans and the spouse and children of active duty personnel to also qualify for the VA mortgage.

 The VA also offers other mortgages such as:

 - VA Purchase – enjoy the privilege of no down payment loans for qualified veterans and reservists